Medical Specialties

 The market was always dominated by the Da Vinci robotic system but many companies are launching their own robotic system.
 An example of such robotic system is the Versius by CMR.

-As long as your surgeon is trained on the system you are safe.
 More data is needed to see if there is a clear advantage in terms of cancer outcomes, side effects and more between Da Vinci and other robotic systems.

 Together with my nursing staff we are offering RARP school sessions to support men in preparation for their surgery.
 Lately we are employing the use of fitness trackers to understand more what level of fitness is needed to be achieved.

-To keep in good health, the World Health Organisation (WHO) recommend that adult individuals perform 150 minutes of moderate exercise a week (e g brisk walking) or 75 minutes of strenuous exercise per week (e,g Running).
+To keep in good health, the World Health Organisation (WHO) recommend that adult individuals perform 150 minutes of moderate exercise a week (e g brisk walking) or 75 minutes of strenuous exercise per week (eg: running).

-Stop smoking and drinking alcohol,
+Stop smoking and drinking alcohol

 The mental problems that arise as a result of cancer are too often ignored.
 Common reactions include fear, anxiety, sadness, guilt and anger.
 When you are diagnosed, you’re likely to worry about cancer's impact on you or a loved one/s.

-Pelvic Floor Muscle Training (PFMT) should start before your surgery
+Pelvic Floor Muscle Training (PFMT)

 The pelvic floor muscles act like a scaffold in supporting the bladder and bowel in their daily functions.
 Once you have decided to undergo surgery start performing these exercises.
 Research has shown that men who perform the exercises before surgery gain continence faster.
-Health and care excellence

 At the end of the surgery, one of the incisions will need to be increased to remove the prostate gland.

 Da Vinci company has created a single-port robot.
 This is still in its early phase and is limited to certain countries.
-This means that all the operation is done through one incision just above the belly button.
+This means that the entire operation is done through one incision just above the belly button.
 Da Vinci has always been at the forefront in robotic surgical systems.

 Even though this is keyhole surgery, there is always a small risk that it can be converted to open.
 This can happen if the anatomy can be complex or challenging or a complication has arisen that cannot be sorted out through a minimally invasive surgical approach.